 The second NSABB working group was tasked with developing draft recommendations on the conceptual approach for the evaluation of proposed GOF studies.
-The group met beginning in June 2015 and remains active the time of this writing.
-The working group consists of 18 NSABB voting members as well as non-voting ex officio members and other ad hoc members from Federal agencies.
-(Appendix F).
+The group met between June 2015 and May 2016 and consisted of 18 NSABB voting members as well as non-voting ex officio members and other ad hoc members from Federal agencies; (Appendix F).
 The group convened by telephone conference calls and met twice in person.

 In addition to the working group's primary task of developing draft recommendations, it continued to provide input on the conduct of the risk and benefit assessments.
-The working group also received periodic status updates on the risk and benefit assessments from NIH and Gryphon, as well as reports on the commissioned ethics analysis by Dr. Michael Selgelid, examined draft work products, and reported back to the full NSABB.
+The working group also received periodic status updates on the RBA from NIH and Gryphon, as well as reports on the commissioned ethics analysis by Dr. Michael Selgelid, examined draft work products, and reported back to the full NSABB.